LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-11-04-DBMG-homework2.md

 execute forall merge time timestamp interval date <a string literal with character set specification> <a number> <a single-quoted SQL string> pipe <an alternatively-quoted string literal with character set specification> <an alternati
 analysis: in this case, should see which is the symbol has errors, here we can see it is "‘", then should realize it could be due to
-Chinese character and English character
+Chinese character and English character(For invalid characters it can also be due to this)